NevynUK/AnsibleNVMeBase/README.md

 ## Instructions

-* Edit the hosts.ini_ file if you wish to change any of the default names.
+* Edit the _hosts.ini_ file if you wish to change any of the default names.
+* Edit _group_vars/all.yml_ making required changes to the variables.
 * Updated the operating system with the command _ansible-playbook UpdateAndRebootRaspberryPi.yml_
 * Install the NVMe drive with the command _ansible-playbook ConfigureNVMeBase.yml_
 * Install Samba with the command _ansible-playbook InstallSamba.yml_